st-ixlab/st-ixlab.github.io/_posts/2022-08-19-one-paper-accepted-to-eccv-workshop-on-affective-behavior-analysis-in-the-wild.md

  </div>
 </div>

-SeoulTech IXLAB: AI-Infused Interactive Computing & Applications Our paper "Ensemble of Multi-task Learning Networks for Facial Expression Recognition In-the-Wild with Learning from Synthetic Data" by Jae-Yeop Jeong, Yeong-Gi Hong, Sumin Hong, JiYeon Oh, and Jin-Woo Jeong was accepted to ECCV workshop on Affective Behavior Analysis in-the-wild!!
+Our paper "Ensemble of Multi-task Learning Networks for Facial Expression Recognition In-the-Wild with Learning from Synthetic Data" by Jae-Yeop Jeong, Yeong-Gi Hong, Sumin Hong, JiYeon Oh, and Jin-Woo Jeong was accepted to ECCV workshop on Affective Behavior Analysis in-the-wild!!